iswarya9313/Dominos---Predictive-Purchase-Order-System/README.md

 ## Modeling
 - ARIMA/SARIMA: Implemented using statsmodels.
 - Facebook Prophet: Used for handling seasonality and holidays.
-- LSTM: A neural network model built with TensorFlow for capturing complex patterns.

 ## Results
 - The project generates: